James B. Conant: Harvard University president

 Conant sought to enhance the liberal education of Harvard students.
-He toyed with the notion of requiring PhD candidates to study an area outside their speciality.
+He toyed with the notion of requiring PhD candidates to study an area outside their specialty.
 One obstacle was the organization of faculty into specialized departments that had little contact with each other.
 In 1935, he attempted to break down the specialization of academic by creating non-departmental university professorships for scholars whose research crossed the boundaries of multiple disciplines.
 Undergraduates were required to take general education courses, of which a proportion had to be outside their area of concentration.
 He took a particular interest in establishing a history of science graduate program and a history of science course for nonscientists.

 Although he had no daughters and little interest in the education of women, the exigencies of World War II meant reduced numbers of male students, and this propelled Conant in that direction.
 In June 1943, he concluded an agreement with Radcliffe College, the women's college associated with Harvard, for Harvard's Faculty of Arts and Sciences to assume responsibility for the instruction of Radcliffe students.
 Initially there were separate but identical undergraduate courses for Harvard and Radcliffe students, but this gave way to coeducational classes.
 It was during his presidency that the first class of women were admitted to Harvard Medical School in 1945, and Harvard Law School in 1950.